 The Wintersession term is available to UAlbany graduate and undergraduate students, students visiting from other colleges, General Studies’ students, and qualified high school seniors.

 Registration for Wintersession begins in October with the spring term advance registration period and runs until the start of winter classes.
 Current UAlbany students wishing to register should obtain a separate winter term AVN from their academic advisor and enroll online at their designated appointment time.
-All other undergraduate students must apply through the Office of General Studies and Summer Sessions via the printable application on the Wintersession website, www.albany.edu/winter.
+All other undergraduate students must apply through the Office of General Studies and Summer Sessions by visiting the winter website at albany.edu/winter and filling out the online application, or by submitting the printable version via mail or fax.

 Newly admitted freshmen or transfer students due to begin at UAlbany in the spring term are not eligible to register for Wintersession.
 All new UAlbany students must begin classes with the spring semester.